spannerisms/BRRSuiteGUI/README.md

 **`Interpolation`** - The algorithm used for resampling.
 - None
-- Linear
-- Sinusoidal
 - Cubic
 - Band-limited (best quality)

 **`Create unlooped`** - Creates four unlooped BRRs, one for each of the available encoding frequencies.

-**`Treble boost`** - Selects a treble boost filter to compensate for the Gaussian low pass of the SNES.
+**`Treble boost`** - Selects a treble boost filter to compensate for the Gaussian interpolation of the SNES.

-**`Force silence at start`** - Forces block 0 of the BRR to be all silent samples, allowing the first block of audio to use any filter.
-This may produce marginally better samples at the expense of size.

 ## Loop search
 The loop search functionality allows you to prospect a large number of candidate loop points starting from a given point.